timmykuo/8puzzlesolver/README.md

 move <direction> where possible directions are 'up' 'down' right' left' solve A-star <heuristic> where possible inputs are "h1" and "h2", h1 represents the number of misplaced tiles and h2 is the sum of the distances of the tiles from their goal positions.
 Will print out the steps needed to reach the goal stateand solve beam <k> where k is the number of states for local beam search.
-Beam search diverts from the traditional beam search because it prints the path instead of just the goal state maxNodes <n> sets the maximum number of nodes each search is allowed to use
+Beam search diverts from the traditional beam search because it prints the path instead of just the goal state maxNodes <n> sets the maximum number of nodes each search is allowed to use exit to exit the program